 The all-important surge protector has become a mainstay of desktop and entertainment setups, protecting a variety of devices from damage due to electrical surges from lightning and other problems.
 And that traditional surge protector still works great, as long as you have enough outlets for all your cables.
-But there’s a new and improved version available: The smart surge protector, which adds new features and makes your surge protector much more than just a strip hiding on the floor.
+But there’s a new and improved version available: The smart surge protector, which adds new features and makes your surge protector much more than just a regular power strip hiding on the floor.

 TP-Link Smart Power Strip